 Travel outside the UK can affect whether or not you can give blood.
 This is because some infections may be caught abroad, usually through mosquito or other insect bites.

 Things to consider:

-You have to wait 183 days/6 months after visiting a malarial area before you can donate.
+From 11th August 2017 onwards, you will have to wait 120 days/4 months after visiting a malarial area before you can donate.
 This applies even if you have taken antimalarial medication.

 West Nile Virus (WNV)

 Travel to a WNV area between 1st May and 30th November means you have to wait 28 days before you can donate.
 This is extended to 6 months if you develop mild symptoms whilst there or within 28 days of leaving the risk area.